Was it medical negligence, or just one of those things?

 What can I expect?

-There are many reasons people have finger amputations, however you may be able to make a claim for compensation if you:
+There are many reasons people have finger amputations, however, you may be able to claim compensation if you:

 • Have altered sensation & increased sensitivity